-From a content marketing perspective, it’s crucial to recognize your customer, but it’s also critical to understand the present state of content in your market so that you can plan and implement a content strategy that will help you stand out from the crowd and gain more backlinks from other related sources and influencers.
+From a content marketing perspective, it's crucial to recognize your customer, but it's also critical to understand the present state of content in your market so that you can plan and implement a content strategy that will help you stand out from the crowd and gain more backlinks from other related sources and influencers.

 This includes evaluating your competitors' content to understand what topics and formats are popular.
 You'll also need to determine the types of content that perform best for your product or service, which media channels are most effective, and which content formats will work best for your audience.

 Once you have a good understanding of the content landscape, you can start to develop a content strategy that aligns with your business goals and helps you achieve better brand awareness, more website traffic, greater trust and credibility, and a higher conversion rate.